macguirerintoul/v4.macguire.me/content/projects/mycredit.md

 roles: ['Content Strategy', 'Project Management', 'Interface Design', 'User Research']
 tools: ['Sketch', 'Keynote', 'G Suite']
 summary: "Despite the importance of credit in personal finance, an estimated 56% of Canadians have never checked their credit score and 31% don't know how to improve their score (BMO, 2016).
 We saw this as an opportunity to support people in learning about credit through a mobile app offered by Vancity, a local credit union.
 The project was extremely well-received by industry designers and Vancity directors, who invited us to present to their Digital Services team at their head office in Vancouver."
+contribution: "As the project manager, I ensured that the project's individual parts were being completed and were cohesive, and decided when to stop iterating and start polishing.
+As the content strategist, I wrote copy that was consistent with our three design principles: personal, clear, and hopeful.
+I also ensured that the credit-related content in MyCredit was beneficial and easy to understand, which I validated by conducting interviews and think-aloud testing with 9 participants."
 ---

 import Showcase from '~/components/Showcase'